Yakoob-Khan/Busking-API/README.md

 - **AMAZON S3**
 	- we enabled amazon S3 so that users can seemlessly upload their images when creating events.
 This makes more sense from a user-flow perspective than having them upload a link.

 ## Setup

 Clone both the front-end and back-end and run `yarn` to install all the project dependencies.
 Make sure you have a mongo process running in another terminal in the background with `mongod &`.
 Then run `yarn start` in the front-end, `yarn-dev` in the backend, to load the project locally.
 Make sure you have the `.env` file placed in the **root** directory of the project so that you have access to the required environment variables for the backend to work.
+Ma

 ## Deployment